Bernhard Trares: Coaching career

 In December 2004 Trares began his coaching career, serving as assistant manager with former side 1860 Munich and remaining in the post until April 2006.
 In January 2007 he took the reins of Wormatia Worms in Oberliga Südwest, leading the team to the Südwest-Pokal (the Cup of the Südwestdeutscher Fußballverband, i.e. South-West German football association) in his first year and qualifying it for the first round of the domestic cup.

 On 29 April 2009, Trares was fired by the Worms.
 In November of the following year, he was appointed at FSV Frankfurt's reserves.

 In January 2018 Trares became new manager of SV Waldhof Mannheim succeeding Michael Fink.
 He left the club on 4 July 2020.

 Trares was announced as new head coach of Würzburger Kickers on 9 November 2020.
 He was sacked on 2 April 2021.

+He returned as head coach of SV Waldhof Mannheim in September 2024.
+In April 2025, he was sacked.